Nadeflore/ACreal_IO/README.md

 Games support
 -------------
-Currently this project supports the following games : (nodes description)
+Currently this project supports the following games :

 pop'n music 15-18 (one old slotted reader)

-pop'n music 19-21 (one new wavepass reader with encrypted communication (only game I know which use this encryption) + optional card dispenser)
+pop'n music 19-21 (one new wavepass reader with encrypted communication (only game I know which uses this encryption) + optional card dispenser)

 iidx 13-18 (2 old slotted readers)